nwnxee/unified/Plugins/DotNET/Readme.md

 ### Dependencies

 You will need `dotnet-sdk-3.0` installed on the server to use this plugin.
 The same package is used to build the managed code.
+Installation instructions are [here](https://dotnet.microsoft.com/download/linux-package-manager/sdk-current).

 There are no compiletime dependencies for the unmanaged code.